Viir/bots/guide/botengine-guides-overview.md

 ## Guides

-+ [Developing for EVE Online](https://to.botengine.org/guide/developing-for-eve-online): Learn how to use the framework behind the most advanced EVE Online bots and intel tools.
++ [Developing for EVE Online](https://to.botengine.org/guide/developing-for-eve-online): Learn how bots and intel tools are developed.
+Discover the engineering methods and tools behind the most advanced EVE Online bots.

 + [Parsed User Interface of the EVE Online Game Client](https://to.botengine.org/guide/parsed-user-interface-of-the-eve-online-game-client): Find things faster in the EVE Online game client user interface.